 Max La Manna’s Zero-Waste Oat Milk and Pancakes

 The Soil Association and Pukka Herbs have teamed up to help you make small, positive changes for the planet.
-Food waste is a big contributor to climate change, so using up your leftovers is an easy way you can help reduce your climate impact.
+Food waste is a big contributor to climate change, so using up your leftovers is an easy way you can help reduce your carbon footprint.

 We caught up with zero-waste chef and author, Max La Manna on how to make oat milk, and have no wastage – by turning the strained oats into pulp pancakes!